 On the lock screen, notifications always appear as informational, noninteractive banners that don’t dismiss or display action buttons until the Mac is unlocked.
 Clicking a notification when the Mac is unlocked dismisses the notification, removes it from Notification Center, opens the corresponding app, and shows related information.

-Tip Notification Center also includes a Today pane, which displays the user’s widgets.
-A widget is an extension that displays a small amount of timely, useful information or app-specific functionality.
-See Notification Center Widgets.
+TIP Notification Center also includes the Today view, which displays the user’s widgets.
+A widget elevates a small amount of timely, useful information from an app.
+For guidance, see Widgets.

 Provide useful, informative notifications.
 People enable notifications to get quick updates, so focus on providing information of value.
 Use complete sentences, sentence-style capitalization, proper punctuation, and don’t truncate your message—the system does this automatically, if necessary.
 Avoid telling people to open your app, navigate to specific screens, click specific buttons, and perform other tasks that are hard to remember once the notification is dismissed.